Israel–Malaysia relations: Sports

 Israel-Malaysia sports relations have often mirrored broader diplomatic tensions.
 In 1967, two Israeli footballers, Giora Spiegel and Shmuel Rosenthal, participated in a regional tour in Malaysia as part of the Asian All-Stars team.
 Their participation represented one of the few instances of Israeli athletes competing in the country.
-The event was described as a "symbolic and exciting encounter," with Malaysian spectators responding enthusiastically to their arrival.
+The event was described as a "symbolic and exciting encounter", with Malaysian spectators responding enthusiastically to their arrival.
 Rosenthal noted the warm reception, stating, "The 10,000 spectators cheered us for long minutes."

-However, Malaysia's position toward Israel shifted in subsequent years.
-By 1974, Malaysia supported the expulsion of Israel from the Asian Football Confederation, a move described as "a fatal blow to Israel's position in Asia in general, and to its place in Asian football in particular."
+Malaysia’s posture toward Israel’s place in the Asian Football Confederation (AFC) was initially relatively friendly, but it evolved over the course of the 1970s.
+At the AFC Congress in 1972, Kuwait submitted a proposal to expel Israel from the Confederation.
+Tunku Abdul Rahman—Malaysia’s former Prime Minister and the then President of the AFC—responded by insisting that Israel’s membership should be maintained:

+“The Israelis are Asian and I would not support any attempt to expel them from the Confederation.
+We must have them stay.
+Israel is one of the forces that are guiding and advancing Asian football.
+I am happy to see them winning tournaments, despite the fact that my country is among those losing to them.
+Israel is among us and it will stay so … I represent a Muslim state but I will not support discrimination; I urge you to support the abolition of discrimination.”

+The Kuwaiti proposal was defeated, receiving only six votes in favour and twelve against, including Malaysia’s.

+In 1974, Kuwait again proposed Israel’s expulsion at the AFC Congress.
+This time the motion passed (17–13) with six abstentions.
+Importantly, however, Malaysia did not support the expulsion: Tunku, casting Malaysia’s vote, voted against the proposal.

+The final removal of Israeli football from Asia followed at the AFC Congress in Kuala Lumpur in 1976.
+Kuwait proposed Israel’s formal expulsion, and because all 21 states represented voted yes, Israel was expelled under a new clause adopted in the AFC constitution.
+In this context, although Malaysia—shaped by its own domestic and geopolitical considerations—did not object to the Kuwaiti proposal in 1976, Tunku appeared not to have been fully pleased with the outcome.
+At an extraordinary session in Hong Kong on 11 December 1977, the AFC reconfirmed its decision to expel Israel and Taiwan.

 In 1992, when Malaysia refused to issue an entry permit to Ronny Rosenthal of Liverpool F.C., the team cancelled their visit.

 In March 1997, Malaysian Prime Minister Mahathir Mohamad allowed Israel's cricket team to participate in the International Cricket Council tournament in Malaysia.
 This was the first official visit of Israel's sports delegation to Malaysia.
 The entry sparked street demonstrations in Malaysia.
 To calm down the protesters, Malaysia's Foreign Minister clarified that Malaysia has no intention to establish diplomatic ties with Israel until Israel has honoured all its obligations in the treaty signed together with the Palestinians.